Naturally Sweet Mini Pavlovas

 1. Line 2 baking sheets with parchment paper.

-3. Mix together egg whites, maple syrup and salt in a small-medium pot, or a metal or heat safe glass bowl.
-It will need to be big enough to for the meringue to expand as it's whipped.
+3. Mix together egg whites, maple syrup and salt in a metal or heat safe glass bowl.
+It will need to be big enough to for the meringue to expand and at least double in size as it's whipped.

-4. Heat a couple inches of water in a pot that the other pot will set over, double boiler style, or in a pot that the bowl can be suspended over without coming in contact with the water.
+4. Add a couple inches of hot water in a pot that the bowl can be suspended over without coming in contact with the water.

-6. Place the pot/bowl with the egg white mixture over the water.
+5. Place the pot/bowl with the egg white mixture over the water and heat over high heat.

-7. Heat the mixture while continually stirring, until it comes to 140 degrees farenheit, or 60 degrees celcius: about 3-5 minutes.
+6. Stir continually until the mixture comes to 140 degrees fahrenheit, or 60 degrees celsius: about 5 minutes.

-11. Place in the oven for 1 1/2- 2 hours.
-Check the meringues; they should be dry to the touch.
-If they're still tacky, let them cook a bit longer until they feel dry.
+10. Place baking sheets in the oven for 2-3 hours.
+Check the meringues at 2 hours; they should be dry to the touch.
+If they're still tacky, let them cook longer until they are no longer tacky.
 The meringues should stay a light color, they shouldn't brown.
 They're still edible if they do brown, but will have a caramelized flavor.
 Turn off the oven, crack it open with a wooden spoon, or tin foil snake and let set and cool in the oven for 1 more hour.

 If you get even the smallest amount of egg yolk in with the egg whites, the meringue will fail.
-So be very careful in separating the egg yolk from egg whites.
+So be very careful when separating the egg yolk from the egg whites.
 Similarly, any oil or fat will also prevent the egg whites from whipping up.

 You don't have to have a thermometer, but your meringue will be more dependable and consistently work out if you make sure to bring the mixture to the right temperature; otherwise, it's just guesswork.